In my testing I have found that the best buffer, tube and spring combo for the CMMG RDB to be:

 Also, I’ve had several people ask me about the extension used on the CMMG RDB and while their patent does reference a proprietary extension where the back of the lugs has corresponding angles to interface with the bolt lugs, I don’t see that in any of the 3 factory CMMG barrels I have.
 They all look like a standard extension.
 See picture below that I took of one of my factory CMMG RDB barrels with a bore scope.

-Re-did the cyclic rate test using the new custom barrel that has the headspacing slop yields a slightly lower cyclic rate although also using the new Curtis Tactical CT9KS suppressor.
+Re-did the cyclic rate test using the new custom barrel that has the headspacing slop removed.
+Yields a slightly lower cyclic rate suppressed.
+Also using the new Curtis Tactical CT9KS suppressor.
+This was using my 147GR reloads.
+3.7G Titegroup.